nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. **Private contact detail**: A contact detail that is not meant to be shared with others
 3. **SoC**: School of Computing, National University of Singapore
 4. **Module**: Courses provided by professors from SoC
+5. **Schedule**: Time slot of a module class, containing class name, time, venue class type and class group.
-5. **CLI**: Command-Line Interface(CLI), which receives commands from a user in the form of lines of text
+6. **CLI**: Command-Line Interface(CLI), which receives commands from a user in the form of lines of text

 --------------------------------------------------------------------------------------------------------------------